Sell-Side Advisory for AI Companies: What Founders Should Know

 | USD 250 million+ | 0.5-1.5% |

-Fee structures vary.
-Some advisors use a flat percentage.
-Others use a tiered or “Lehman-style” formula where the percentage decreases as the transaction value increases.
-Some structures include an incentive component — a higher percentage above a minimum valuation threshold — to align the advisor’s incentive with price maximisation.
+Some advisors use an incentive component — a higher percentage above a minimum valuation threshold — to align the advisor’s incentive with price maximisation.
+For AI companies with significant IP value upside, this structure is worth requesting.

 Tail Period